ChiuHuang/Flutter-Projects/README.md

-# My Projects
+# Flutter Projects

-**My Projects** is a Flutter app that fetches and displays a list of projects from a JSON API.
+**Flutter Projects** is a Flutter app that fetches and displays a list of projects from a JSON API.
 This app showcases project details including the language used, Git repository links, and project completion status.

 ## Features